Further Meditation on Taylor Series

 \[f^{(n)}(0) = \frac{n!}{2\pi i} \oint \frac{f(z)}{z^{n+1}} dz\]Which after a change of variables to \(z = r e^{i \theta}\) becomes

 \[\begin{aligned} f^{(n)}(0) &= \frac{n!}{2\pi i} \oint \frac{f(z)}{(re^{i \theta})^{n+1}} (\cancel{dr e^{i\theta}} + i r e^{i \theta} d \theta) \\ &=\frac{n!}{2\pi} \oint \frac{f(z)}{(re^{i\theta})^n} d\theta \end{aligned}\]When \(f(z) = z^m\) this cancels out unless \(m-n = 0\), in which case it gives \(2\pi\), which is why it extracts the \(f^{(m)}(0)\) term from \(f(z)\) when it has a Laurent series.
-This constuction essentially takes the Fourier transform of \(f(r e^{i \theta})\).
-In this sense the Taylor series is a sort of projection onto the orthonormal basis given by \(z^n\).
+This constuction essentially takes the Fourier transform of \(f(r e^{i \theta})\) in the \(\theta\) coordinate.
+In this sense the Taylor/Laurent series is a sort of projection onto the orthonormal basis given by \(z^n\).

-I happen to disprefer anything that resorts to complex analysis.
-If we wanted a strictly real-variable version of the same sort of projection, we would want to treat \(\phi_k = \frac{x^k}{k!}\) as a basis, and come up with some sort of dual basis \(\phi^j\), such that \(\< \phi_k, \phi_j \> = \int \phi^j \phi_k dx = 1_{1=j}\).
+I happen to disprefer anything that resorts to complex analysis, so here’s an attempt at a strictly real version of the same projection.
+We would want to treat \(\phi_k = \frac{x^k}{k!}\) as a basis and then come up with some sort of dual basis \(\phi^j\) such that \(\< \phi_k, \phi_j \> = \int \phi^j \phi_k dx = 1_{1=j}\).
 The obvious thing to try is just the inverse, \(\phi^j = \frac{j!}{x^j}\), but it doesn’t work

 \[\begin{aligned} \< \phi_j, \phi_k \> &= \int_{\bb{R}} \phi^j \phi_k dx \\ &= \int \frac{j!}{x^j} \frac{x^k}{k!} \d x \\ &= \int \frac{j!}{k!} x^{k-j} \d x\\ &\? \begin{cases} 0 & k > j \\ 1 & k = j \\ \text{???} & k<j \end{cases} \end{aligned}\]So, not quite.
 What does work, although it feels like cheating, is using derivatives of delta functions,

-\[\< \phi_j , \phi_k \> =\int (-\p_x)^j \delta(x) \frac{x^k}{k!} dx = \int \delta(x) (\p_x)^j \frac{x^k}{k!} \d x = 1_{j=k}\]This is a bit odd.
-And yeah, it might be cheating: what this really is a way of writing a “function” which is actually a derivative operator: the inner product \(\< \phi_j, \phi_k \>\) with this definition just ends up computing \(\p_x^j \phi_k \|_{x=0}\), which is exactly the definition of a Taylor series we already knew.
+\[\< \phi_j , \phi_k \> =\int (-\p_x)^j \delta(x) \frac{x^k}{k!} dx = \int \delta(x) (\p_x)^j \frac{x^k}{k!} \d x = 1_{j=k}\]This is basically cheating.
+It lets us write a \(\phi_k\) which is actually just the derivative operator \(\p_k\), such that the inner product \(\< \phi_j, \phi_k \>\) with this definition just ends up computing \(\p_x^j \phi_k \|_{x=0}\), which is exactly the definition of a Taylor series we already knew.
+It also does not work if \(f(x)\) has any negative-order Laurent series terms, which makes it sorta strictly less powerful than the Cauchy integral form.

-An interesting modification comes from using the (somewhat-dubious) translation of a delta derivative into a polynomial, based on the idea that \(\int (\delta(x)/x) f(x) \d x = \int \delta(x) f'(x) \d x\) if \(f(x)\) does not have a constant term:3
+An interesting but questionable modification comes from using the translation of a delta derivative into a polynomial, writing \(\delta(x)/x = -\delta'(x)\).
+This is based on how it behaves in an integral: \(\int (\delta(x)/x) f(x) \d x = \int \delta(x) f'(x) \d x\) if \(f(x) = x g(x)\), that is, if it does not have a constant term.

 I have one other thing I want to talk about which feels closely related to all of the above, which is the mysteriously blurriness of the distinction between integrals and infinite series in general.